Gerardo Mora/Getty Images

 Cedar Point in Sandusky, Ohio

-You'll be required to fill out a health screening declaration on the park's mobile app 24 hours before your visit.
+You’ll be required to fill out a health screening declaration on the park’s mobile app 24 hours before your visit.
 Use the app to make reservations and get the latest news on all the open rides and attractions.
 The park asks visitors to wear their masks as soon as they exit their vehicles, and keep them on throughout their visits, except when on water rides or in special RelaxZones (as long as a 6-foot distance between guests is possible).
 The park turnstiles are touchless; to enter, scan your season pass or daily ticket, available on the app.

 Hersheypark in Hershey, Pennsylvania